platformsh/platformsh-docs/sites/upsun/src/get-started/stacks/laravel/laravel-horizon.md

 [Laravel Horizon](https://laravel.com/docs/master/horizon#main-content) provides an appealing dashboard and code-driven configuration for your Laravel powered Redis queues.
-Horizon allows you to easily monitor key metrics of your queue system, such as job throughput, runtime, and job failures.
+Horizon allows you to monitor key metrics of your queue system, such as job throughput, runtime, and job failures.

 ## 1. Add Laravel Horizon